ethersync/ethersync/docs/decisions/04-file-saving.md

 Usually, when opening a file in a text editor, the content is read into its buffer.
 The user then works on the buffer, and sometimes writes it back to the file.

-In an Teamtype scenario, we could follow a different approach, where the daemon also writes to files.
+In a Teamtype scenario, we could follow a different approach, where the daemon also writes to files.

 The question is: Who writes to files, and when?
 Who has "ownership" of the files?